 At the law offices of Greg Monforton, we understand the trauma that many individuals and their families can face after they have suffered a serious injury due to the negligence of another person or as a result of a defective product malfunctioning.

-Having won more than $150 MILLION in successful verdicts and settlements for our clients, we have represented injury victims throughout Ontario for decades and can provide the assurance and stability that is often needed after a person has been injured.
+Having won $300 MILLION in successful verdicts and settlements for our clients, we have represented injury victims throughout Ontario for decades and can provide the assurance and stability that is often needed after a person has been injured.